awsdocs/aws-parallelcluster-user-guide/doc_source/examples.md

 # Example<a name="examples"></a>

 The following example launches a cluster with the `awsbatch` scheduler\.
-It is set to pick the optimal instance type, based on your job resource needs\.
+It's set to pick the optimal instance type based on your job resource needs\.

 The example configuration allows a maximum of 40 concurrent vCPUs, and scales down to zero when no jobs have run for 10 minutes\.